 - A lack of highly authoritative and relevant backlinks

-Investing in a long-term SEO content marketing & link-building strategy can help overcome these two points.
+Investing in a long-term SEO local content marketing & link-building strategy can help overcome these two points.
 However, it does require a considerable amount more time and money compared to the steps outlined in this post.

 Does SEO Increase Sales?

 SEO can increase sales if you can rank on the first page for relevant keywords with strong purchase intent.